Maintaining Healthy Indoor Air Quality During Fire Season

-The length of time you and your building are exposed to post-fire contaminations is largely reliant on two things; environmental conditions (how long did the fire burn) and proper post-fire cleaning (how effectively did you clean up after the fire).
+The length of time you and your building are exposed to post-fire contamination is largely reliant on two things, environmental conditions (how long did the fire burn) and proper post-fire cleaning (how effective was clean up after the fire).

-If you are looking to file a smoke-related insurance claim, insurance companies oftentimes require proof of the damage.
-We can test for smoke damage at any point in time, but the sooner we are brought in the more likely we will be able to provide your insurance company with the type of testing and results they will need to move your claim forward, oftentimes they require in some form of soot analysis: PLM/SEM/TEM and Combustion by-product analysis.
-At this time it may be beneficial to perform soil analysis testing for asbestos (Asbestos: PLM and TEM) and settled heavy metals (CAM 17 Metals).
+If you are filing a smoke-related insurance claim, insurance companies oftentimes require proof of the damage.
+The sooner we test for smoke damage the more likely we can provide your insurance company with the type of testing and data needed to move your claim forward.
+They usually require some form of soot analysis such as PLM/SEM/TEM and combustion by-product analysis.
+It may also be beneficial to perform soil analysis testing for asbestos (Asbestos: PLM and TEM) and settled heavy metals (CAM 17 Metals).

-After the wildfire smoke has cleared, properly ventilating your building is always a great way to improve indoor air quality.
-Ventilation decreases the chemical composition of the existing air by bringing in the clean fresh air (high temperatures and high humidity can cause the off-gassing of chemicals trapped in building materials, this often leads to smokey smells returning to in the spring and summer to buildings that had not been cleaned properly)
+After wildfire smoke has cleared, properly ventilating your building is a great way to improve indoor air quality.
+Ventilation decreases the chemical composition of the existing air by bringing in clean fresh air.
+High temperatures and humidity in spring and summer months can increase the off-gassing of chemicals trapped in building materials causing smokey odors in buildings which may not been properly cleaned.

-Next, do a detailed deep clean (dry wipe + wet wipe + HEPA Vacuum everything).
+Next, do a detailed deep cleaning (dry wipe, wet wipe, and HEPA Vacuum everything).
 We recommend 7th Generation dish soap and chem sponges to clean surfaces.
-Our favorite HEPA vacuum is the Miele Compact C2.
+Use a HEPA vacuum like the Miele Compact C2.
 If you haven’t already, begin running portable HEPA filters referenced earlier in this article.

-At this point, if you feel the deep cleaning was adequate but are still experiencing adverse effects to your health you can call us in to perform VOC testing to determine whether or not you would need to begin a remediation process to remove building materials that may have absorbed chemicals and odors released by the wildfire.
-Depending on the time-frame testing occurs after the fire this could be as simple as collecting air samples, collecting surface samples using wipes, or as minimally invasive as removing material samples to be sent to the lab.
+If you feel the deep cleaning was adequate but are still experiencing adverse effects to your health, you can call us in to perform VOC testing to help determine whether you need remediation to remove building materials that have absorbed chemicals and odors released by the wildfire.
+This may be as simple as collecting air samples, collecting surface samples using wipes, or as minimally invasive as sending material samples to the lab.

-Once we receive the results from the lab we would be able to determine if your building or home was damaged by wildfire smoke, whether the building materials absorbed chemicals, how much they are off-gassing, and what kind of gasses and contaminants were present.
-From here we can help you develop a plan to begin the remediation process by putting you in touch with a quality remediation contractor to begin removing the damaged materials.
-Once the contractor has removed all the damaged material, we should perform the same sampling as before to determine that, in fact, all the damaged materials have been removed.
+Once we receive the results from the lab we can determine if your building or home was damaged by wildfire smoke, whether the building materials absorbed chemicals, how much they are off-gassing, and what kind of gasses and contaminants are present.
+We can also help you develop a plan to begin the remediation process and recommend quality remediation contractors.
+Once the contractor has removed all the damaged material, we recommend repeating the previous sampling to determine if remediation has been successful.

-We hope you found this article informative and leave here with the information you needed to better protect your health and that of your building or home.
-If you have any further questions or would like to spark up a lively debate about the methods described here feel free to get in touch with us!
+We hope you found this article informative and leave here with the information you need to better protect your health and that of your building or home.
+If you have questions or would like to spark up a lively debate about methods described here feel free to get in touch with us!

 Who is Healthy Building Science?